“The MacBook Air gives Apple fans what they want -- at a price.”

 Editor note: Apple has updated the MacBook in Air 2020 with new processors and the Magic Keyboard.

 Apple doesn’t concern itself much with what people think its devices “ought” to be like.
 From missing headphone jacks to shallow keyboards, the company makes a ton of money doing what it thinks is right — not listening directly to fans.

 That is, until Apple announced it would resurrect the dusty MacBook Air brand.
 It’s the update we always wanted for this laptop: an 8th-gen Core i5 processor, Retina display, modern keyboard and trackpad, Touch ID, and Thunderbolt 3 ports.
 What more could we ask for?

 A lower price, to start.
 At $1,200, the new Air shows we should be careful what we wish for.

-There was a time when no laptop looked quite like a MacBook.
+There was a time when no laptop looked quite like one of the best MacBooks.
 These days, the Apple logo is one of the only signifiers left to separate a MacBook from the piles of other laptops available.
 Whether it’s the Dell XPS 13, MateBook X Pro, or Surface Laptop 2, discerning owner have more choice than ever before.